Microscopic theory of electron quadrupling condensates: Introduction

-There could be a large variety of orders realized by four-fermion composites.
+We emphasize that in general, the situation is more complex: if one considers objects composed of four electronic operators, a wide range of orders can be realized.
 In this work, we start with a general model that allows different four-fermion order parameters, breaking various symmetries, such as linear combinations of $\langle f_x f_y f_z f_w \rangle$ or $\langle f_x f_y f_z^\dagger f_w^\dagger \rangle$.
-In the second part of the paper, we specialize in the especially interesting case where TRS is spontaneously broken, as a result of correlations between pairs of electron pairs with the order parameter $\langle f_x f_y f_z^\dagger f_w^\dagger \rangle$ corresponding to the $Z_2$ symmetry.
-Formation of such an electron quadrupling state is consistent with the broken time-reversal-symmetry (BTRS) state reported in \cite{grinenko_state_2021,shipulin_calorimetric_2023,halcrow_probing_2024,bartl2025evidence}.
+That includes, e.g., composite orders with nontrivial spin or nonlocal in space part; hence, in the first part of the paper, when discussing the generic formalism, we keep the indices ${}_{x,y,z,w}$ in the most general form, that goes beyond the typical band indices.
+In the second part of the paper, we specialize in the especially interesting case where TRS is spontaneously broken, as a result of correlations between pairs of electron pairs with the order parameter given by the linear superposition of $\langle f_{\uparrow \alpha} f_{\downarrow \alpha} f_{\downarrow \beta}^\dagger f_{\uparrow \beta}^\dagger \rangle$ corresponding to the $Z_2$ symmetry.
 Such a state involves order in the phase differences between non-condensed electron pairs in different bands (for a phenomenological description, see \cite{bojesen_time_2013,bojesen_phase_2014,maccari_effects_2022}).
-The order in phase differences implies a correlated counterflow of electronic pairs belonging to different bands.
-Such states possess a number of unprecedented transport and thermoelectric properties.
-It was reported to form at intermediate temperatures, where at lower temperature a system is a superconductor that breaks TRS.
-As the system is heated, first the superconducting order associated with bilinear order parameters $\langle f_x f_y \rangle$ is lost.
-However, in that scenario, the system retains order in higher-electronic correlators that break TRS and are given by the linear combination of $\langle f_x f_y f_z^\dagger f_w^\dagger \rangle$.
+This state possesses a number of unprecedented transport and thermoelectric properties.
+In the classical-field-theory-based Monte-Carlo calculations \cite{bojesen_time_2013,bojesen_phase_2014,maccari_effects_2022}), it forms at intermediate temperatures, where at lower temperatures the system is a superconductor that breaks TRS.
+As the system is heated, firstly a phase transition takes place at which the superconducting order associated with bilinear order parameters $\langle f_{\uparrow \alpha} f_{\downarrow \alpha} \rangle$ is lost.
+However, in that scenario, the system retains order in higher-electronic correlators that results in a state that breaks TRS and is described by an order parameter given by the linear combination of $\langle f_{\uparrow \alpha} f_{\downarrow \alpha} f_{\downarrow \beta}^\dagger f_{\uparrow \beta}^\dagger \rangle$.

-This type of order is impossible to describe within the framework of BCS theory, since the relevant quantity is fourth order in fermionic operators, and the BCS framework for treating the interaction part of the standard microscopic Hamiltonian would not be possible.
+This type of order is impossible to describe within the framework of BCS theory, since the relevant quantity is fourth order in fermionic operators (hence termed quadrupling), and the BCS framework for treating the interaction part of the standard microscopic Hamiltonian would not be possible.